BobFrederick/videosplice-ai/docs/ARCHITECTURE.md

 ### Re-Generate Segments (Frontend Only)

+**Supports all LLM providers (Local/OpenAI/Anthropic):**

-1. User clicks "Re-Generate Segments"
+1. User clicks "Re-Generate Segments" in project view
+2. Frontend checks Settings for configured LLM provider
+3. **If provider = 'local':**
-2. Frontend calls `/api/llm/generate` (backend proxy)
+   - Frontend calls `/api/llm/generate` (backend proxy)
-3. Backend forwards request to local Ollama
+   - Backend forwards request to local Ollama
+4. **If provider = 'openai':**
+   - Frontend calls OpenAI API directly
+   - Uses API key from Settings
+5. **If provider = 'anthropic':**
+   - Frontend calls Anthropic API directly
+   - Uses API key from Settings
-4. Frontend receives new segments
+6. Frontend receives new segments
-5. User can edit and save
+7. User can edit and save

+**Why different providers work here:** Re-generation happens in the frontend with existing transcript data.
+No backend worker involved, so any configured provider can be used.

-**Why proxy?** Remote browsers can't access `localhost:11434` directly.
+**Why proxy local Ollama?** Remote browsers can't access `localhost:11434` directly when the server is on a different machine.

 ---